— To experience reponsibility and risk, is to feel the enormous riches of life

 The adventure in your life will be found in responsibility.
 Meaning is derived in difficulty, risk and responsibility.
 Not in hedonist self-gratification.
 Jordan Peterson, Psychologist and Author

-the young person epidemic to tackle
+the young person epidemic that needs tackling:

 experiential, interpersonal problem‐solving which is absent in the lives of many youth‐at‐risk.